-The 2021-22 academic year went off with a bang with the Six Word Story Competition!
+The 2021/22 academic year got off with a bang thanks to our annual Six Word Story Competition.
 Inspired by Ernest Hemingway’s six word story, we challenge our young writers to entice us in just six words, a real skill and testament to their imaginations in creating something captivating with limited language.
-It was a brilliant turnout, with us receiving over sixty entries from more than twenty schools!
-As ever, we were completely blown away by the creativity and craft of our young writers.
+It was a brilliant turnout, with over 60 entries from more than 20 schools.

 Last year, understandably, there were some quite dark stories, formed during the heart of the pandemic.
 This year’s entries have a worldliness and wit to them that our judge at Penguin Random House found incredibly difficult to select a winner from.
 Many stories seemed to be inspired by fairy tales and magic, providing our writers and us as readers with the escapism we’ve been craving over the past two years.
 We are delighted to be able to share our winners and shortlist with you here.
 Happy reading and congratulations to all those who took part!

 About this thrilling entry from Poppy Shardlow, the judges said: “This story immediately jumped out at me.
 It feels ambitious and imaginative, and skilfully written – the casualness of the narrator is jarring against the final word ‘scream’.”

 Second Place goes to…

 About this subtly powerful submission by Maryam Ahmed, the judges said: “I love how this entry is so simple yet could be read in so many different ways.
 The characters could be so in love that it feels like the world stops when they are together.
 Or they could be in some sort of time-warp situation that they need to escape from.
 Each reader will bring their own spin to it!“